 Instructions

-- Cook your pasta following instructions on the packet.
+- Cook your pasta following the package instructions.
 Once cooked, run cold water through the pasta to cool it down and remove the starch (it will prevent the pasta from sticking together).
-Stir in a tbsp of olive oil and set the pasta aside.
+Stir in a tablespoon of olive oil and set the pasta aside.

 - In the meantime, preheat the oven to 220°C Fan.
 Line a large baking tray with baking parchment.